KapPetrovTheGuy/ZecelOS/README.md

 # What is it
 ZecelOS is a tiny OS written in C and Assembly.
-It is an OS just for fun and not inteded to be serious.
+It is an OS just for fun and not intended to be serious.

 # Contributing